apurvsinghgautam/dark-web-osint-tools/CONTRIBUTING.md

 ## CONTRIBUTION

-You can add new OSINT tools that have some purpose for the dark web by creating an Issue.
+You can add new OSINT tools with some purpose for the dark web by creating an Enhancement Issue.

 I will check the tool to see if it works correctly and add it to the list.